-As shown in the accompanying financial statements, the Company has incurred a net operating loss of (\$61,570) from inception (December 4, 2006) through December 31, 2007.
+As shown in the accompanying financial statements, the Company has incurred a net operating loss of \$114,487 from inception (December 4, 2006) through December 31, 2008.

 The Company is subject to those risks associated with development stage companies.
-The Company has sustained losses since inception and additional debt and equity financing will be required by the Company to fund its development activities and to support operations.
+The Company has sustained losses since inception and additional debt or equity financing may be required by the Company to fund its development activities and to support operations.
 However, there is no assurance that the Company will be able to obtain additional financing.
-Furthermore, there is no assurance that changing customer needs and evolving industry constraints will enable the Company to attain profitable operations.
+Furthermore, there is no assurance that rapid technological changes, changing customer needs and evolving industry standards will enable the Company to introduce new products on a continual and timely basis so that profitable operations can be attained.